How to start a moving company in Canada: 10-step guide

 - Company vision and goals: Your long-term objectives

-- Achievement strategies: How you'll reach your goals
+- Achievement strategies: Your approach to reaching goals

 - Market need: Why customers need your services